SujaySKumar/sujayskumar.github.io/about.md

 <!-- Thanks for reading! -->

-I am a Machine Learning Engineer and Consultant specializing in Natural Language Processing.
+I am a Lead Machine Learning Engineer and Consultant specializing in Natural Language Processing.

+At [hypersonix.ai](http://hypersonix.ai), I am building a native speech and conversational interface to enterprise business intelligence and analytics.
+Along with a small team of engineers based in San Jose and India, we are bringing a Jarvis-like experience to the world of analytics.

-At [vernacular.ai](https://vernacular.ai), I am building enterprise language solutions to cater to a billion Indians who interact on digital platforms in Indian languages.
+Previously at [vernacular.ai](https://vernacular.ai), I was building enterprise language solutions to cater to a billion Indians who interact on digital platforms in Indian languages.
+I built in-house Automated Speech Recognition (ASR) engines in 10 Indian languages to replace Google's ASR for on-prem deployment.
+I also built the Natural Language Understanding and Dialogue Management components for handling conversations.
+Think Google Duplex, but in 10 Indian languages and in-house.

 I am an avid reader, blogger, engineer and a trekker.